Macrometacorp/docs/docs/apps/data-privacy.md

 ---
 sidebar_position: 6
+title: Data Privacy User Management Portal
 ---

-# Data Privacy User Management Portal

 Macrometa User Management Portal is a fullstack `admin` and `user` portal to showcase the data privacy capabilities of GDN.